 - Questionnaire(s) and reporting guide(s)

 - Data accuracy

-The main objective of the GSS on Social Identity (SI) is to provide an overall picture of Canadians' identification, attachment, belonging and pride in their social and cultural environment.
-The key components of the survey include the following topics: Social networks, civic participation and engagement, knowledge of Canadian history, appreciation of national symbols, shared values, confidence in institutions and trust in people.
+The main objective of the General Social Survey on Social Identity is to provide an overall picture of Canadians' identification, attachment, belonging and pride in their social and cultural environment.
+The key components of the survey include the following topics: social networks, civic participation and engagement, knowledge of Canadian history, appreciation of national symbols, shared values, confidence in institutions and trust in people.

 - Social networks and civic participation

 Data sources and methodology

 The target population for the 2013 General Social Survey is all non-institutionalized persons 15 years of age or older, living in the 10 provinces of Canada.

 The questionnaire was designed based on research and extensive consultations with data users.
 Qualitative testing, conducted by Statistics Canada's Questionnaire Design Resource Center (QDRC), was carried out, with respondents in four cities, representing three provinces, who were screened in based on representative criteria.
 Questions which worked well and others that needed clarification or redesign were highlighted.
 QDRC staff compiled a detailed report of the results along with their recommendations.
 All comments and feedback from qualitative testing were carefully considered and incorporated into the survey when possible.

 The pilot test of the data collection methodology and questionnaire was conducted from October to December 2012.
 Data collection observations of the pilot test were conducted by survey team members.
 All observation comments and suggestions were fully documented and, along with comments from interviewers, analyzed and implemented into the survey when possible.